Yakima Basin Clean Water Partnership

-Our mission is to lead in developing, promoting, and advancing market based strategies to improve water quality for the benefit of all communities in the Yakima Basin.
+Our mission is to lead in developing, promoting, and advancing implementation strategies to improve water quality for the benefit of all communities in the Yakima Basin.

 Our unique role is to provide:

-Cleaner water faster using a market-based approach, with a focus on the Yakima Basin.
+Cleaner water faster using an action-based approach, with a focus on the Yakima Basin.

 A proactive and results oriented group.

 In addition, the Committee was formed to help bring together cutting edge science, political resources, and collaboration to improve water quality work in Yakima Basin.

 Calibrating the Nutrient Tracking Tool For Use in the Lower Yakima Basin

 We completed this project with the assistance of Dr. Ali Saleh of the Texas Institute of Applied Environmental Research.
 With local input, he was able to calibrate the existing Nutrient Tracking Tool for limited application in Yakima and Benton counties.
 This project holds high potential for helping identify high priority areas and activities for nutrient reduction activities on farms.

 NTT model to use and provide input on the model yourself